Global Political Economy MA Information Session

 • King’s is ranked 5th for Politics (The Guardian University Guide 2026).

-• We’re also ranked 13th in Europe for Development studies (QS World University Rankings 2025).
+• We’re also ranked 11th in the world and 5th in Europe for Politics and International Relations (QS World University Rankings 2026).

 • Our world-leading expertise spans across social science disciplines.
 We have recognised strengths in areas ranging from security studies and political economy to global health and social justice.